Lionel Hampton School of Music: Naming

 In 1984, Lionel Hampton performed at the University of Idaho's Jazz Festival, which bills itself as America's largest education-based jazz festival.
 Hampton was impressed with what he saw and was pleased to see the emphasis on education.
 He pledged his support to the University of Idaho's jazz festival and to help support jazz education.
 The festival was renamed the Lionel Hampton Jazz Festival in 1985.

 Two years later, in 1987, the university's music school was also named after Hampton.
 Hampton considered it one of the greatest honors ever to be bestowed upon him.
-To this day, the Lionel Hampton School of Music remains the only school of music in the United States to be named after a jazz musician.

 About the school

 The Lionel Hampton School of Music is accredited by the National Association of Schools of Music.
 It was founded as a department in 1893, just four years after the University of Idaho came into existence.
 It was elevated to school status in 1969.
 The school's mission statement is to "serve as a professional school of choice in Idaho for undergraduate and graduate music programs and as an academic department within the College of Letters and Science offering liberal studies in music...".
 The Lionel Hampton School of Music is part of the College of Letters, Arts, and Social Sciences.
-The current Director of the school is Dr. Vanessa Sielert The Associate Director is Dr. Leonard Garrison.
+The current Director of the school is Dr. Sean Butterfield.